jdjakub/phd-thesis/ch-bl.md

 ## A More Ambitious Novel Interface
 The above "taster" is a simple example of an interface that could be plausibly implemented early in BootstrapLab's self-sustaining lifetime.
 Beyond this, it points to a more general class of extensions which would support *projectional editing.* Projectional editors are a class of programming interfaces that provide domain-specific interfaces for certain program subexpressions, such as \LaTeX-style mathematical expressions to replace ASCII renderings.
 We would do well to import such ideas into BootstrapLab.
 We proceed to sketch how such an interface would be added to the system, and how its ramifications are different from ordinary non-self-sustainable projectional editors.

 As an example, suppose we want to program some fancy graphics.
 Fancy graphics require sophisticated vector mathematical formulae.
 In textual programming languages, these are expressed as ASCII with limited infix notation.
-The Gezira/Nile project\ \cite{gezira,nile} attempted to improve on this with Unicode mathematical syntax.
+The Gezira/Nile project\ \cite{Gezira,Nile} attempted to improve on this with Unicode mathematical syntax.
 Obviously the extreme endpoint would be \LaTeX.
 All we have at the moment is something worse than all of these: verbose, explicit tree views spanning multiple lines.

 We think ahead with a view towards making the fancy graphics programming more pleasant.
 Suppose we decide that we would ideally like to implement them with the aid of concise mathematical notation, as opposed to our current state of verbose trees.
 How can we achieve this?

 The broad approach would be similar to our previous taster example.
 We would have to start, again, at the code that renders state into graphics.
 Add a condition that checks for a `math` key, which we would use as a tag to hint at this display preference.
 Enter code to translate operator names to Unicode symbols, place them at infix positions, place parentheses appropriately, and render the whole thing to a single line in the tree view (ideally keeping the tree structure of the expressions in the graphics state).
 Then, modify the input handling and tree navigation code to appropriately work on this *inline* tree structure.
 And so on.

 The above points are, of course, a high-level sketch, but it is *programming* all the same and is plausible to achieve with a high-level language.
-Techniques from the literature would be helpful, such as Hazel's calculus for editing structures with holes\ \cite{hazel}, or bi-directional synchronisation between the rendered graphics and the state's ground truth\ \cite{SnS}.
+Techniques from the literature would be helpful, such as Hazel's calculus for editing structures with holes\ \cite{Hazel}, or bi-directional synchronisation between the rendered graphics and the state's ground truth\ \cite{SnS}.

 ## The Key Takeaway
 In the non-self-sustainable world, a projectional editor is implemented in some traditional programming language and interface; say, Java.
 The domain-specific notations can benefit a wide variety of programs created using the editor.
 Yet, this range of beneficiaries nevertheless forms a "light cone" emanating out from the editor, never including the editor itself.
 For example, any vector formulae used to render the interface of the editor will remain as verbose Java expressions, along with any code for new additions to the editor.
 The tragedy of non-self-sustainable programming is that it can never benefit from its own innovations.